architkannan/architkannan/README.md

 ## 🔍 What I Work On

-- Designing **KPI frameworks and performance tracking systems** to improve business visibility
+- Solving **visibility and performance gaps** in business processes
-- Building and **optimizing sales funnels, onboarding workflows, and GTM processes**
+- Improving **funnels, onboarding flows, and GTM execution**
-- Identifying **operational bottlenecks and conversion gaps** through structured analysis
+- Figuring out where things break in operations and how to fix them
-- Creating **governance and reporting systems** to enable consistent decision-making
+- Building simple systems to **track performance and support better decisions**
-- Translating business problems into **measurable metrics and actionable insights**
+- Turning business problems into **clear metrics and actionable insights**

 ---